ilmhubca/coding-for-beginners-2024/docs/index.md

 We will intentionally avoid advanced topics to keep the course accessible to beginners.

 ## Software Requirements
-Please install the following software before the first class:
+Please install the following software before the first class.
+If you face any issues, we will sort them out in the first class insha Allah.

 1. Python: If you are on windows, go to the bottom of the [Python downloads page](https://www.python.org/downloads/release/python-3130/) where the heading says "Files".
 Download the Windows installer (64-bit) version.
 2. Visual Studio Code: Download the installer from [here](https://code.visualstudio.com/Download) and install it.
 This is the code editor we will be using in the course.